Complaints and Disputes

 Members who have an interest in the case should not participate in the MC discussion.

-The Secretary will write to all concerned telling them of the MC’s decision and the reasons for it.
 Copies of the letters will be filed in the special Complaints File.
 The names, the nature of the complaint and the MC’s decision will be recorded in the MC Minutes.

-Stage 4a.
 Personal Complaints

-If the [third] MC upholds a personal complaint it may require the problem to be put right if this is appropriate (e.g. rubbish cleared up; loud noise to stop).
+If the MC upholds a personal complaint it may require the problem to be put right if this is appropriate (e.g. rubbish cleared up; loud noise to stop).
 It will be the job of the Complaints Officers to ensure that this is done.

 The Complaints Officers will warn the perpetrator that failure to do so could lead to sanctions.

-If the complaNoint involves a breach of their Tenancy Agreement it could le to a adNotice to Quit.
+If the complaint involves a breach of their Tenancy Agreement it could lead to a Notice to Quit.

-If there is no appeal, and Member complained against does not comply within one month (unless there is a delay due to extenuating circumstances accepted by the MC), they may be deemed to be in breach of their Tenancy Agreement.
+If there is no appeal, and the Member complained against does not comply within one month (unless there is a delay due to extenuating circumstances accepted by the MC), they may be deemed to be in breach of their Tenancy Agreement.

 b. to continue to pursue their complaint on a personal level with the help of an outside body, a solicitor, a CAB or the Law Centre at their own expense.